Gaelic and Traditional Music BA (Hons)

 - Recording and producing

 - Music performance 4 (1:1 lessons, group singing and ensemble classes)

 You must also complete a dissertation.

-You will learn via face-to-face lectures and tutorials, and practical musical work at Sabhal Mòr Ostaig UHI on the Isle of Skye and off-campus
+- You will learn via face-to-face and online lectures and tutorials, plus practical musical work at Sabhal Mòr Ostaig UHI on the Isle of Skye and off-campus

 Number of hours per week indicates the total number of hours you should dedicate to the course, which includes time spent in lectures and your own time spent on individual study and research.